Mathilde94/crosswords-ai/README.md

 Please check the readme under `fine_tuning` for more details on fine tuning steps and how to run locally the fine-tuned inference model.

-### Running server
+### Running backend server
-To run and/or develop on the crosswords FastAPI server, please check the readme under `crosswords`.
+To run and/or develop on the crosswords FastAPI server, please check the README.md under `crosswords`.

+### Running frontend server
+To run and/or develop on the crosswords UI frontend, please check the README.md under `frontend`.

+Example of local crossword being generated:
+(Note: local fine-tuned LLama13B server takes requests sequentially which makes a full new crossword generation taking a few seconds)